rodprogramdev/100-days-of-code/log.md

 Thoughts: encountering problems with the compilaiton of my scss to css, explored how to change the default browser in windows through default programs in control panel.

+## Day 21: November 22, 2018
+Today's Progress: Stuck in converting my code to use "BEM" and navigation links not working the way I want to when I converted them to node-sass.
+Thoughts: Only was able to code 1 hour for today due to non-coding related work.
+Going to work on finding a solution to my SASS code not compiling to CSS code error